dmc25/JavaCS1A/README.md

 # JavaCS1A
-All assignments from Java CS 1A class
+All assignments from Java CS 1A class at foothill college.